 The Delves Group analyzed the compensation data, as well as the performance of the companies in the two peer groups.
-The report showed that while Huron's revenues in 2005 were below the median of the Consulting Firm Peer Group, Huron significantly exceeded the median of that group in terms of one-year and three-year total shareholder return and revenue growth.
-As compared to the High-Performing, High-Growth Peer Group, while Huron's 2005 revenues were at the median, its one-year and three-year total shareholder return exceeded the median of that group.
+The report showed that, while Huron's revenues in 2005 were below the median of the Consulting Firm Peer Group, Huron significantly exceeded the median of that group in terms of one-year and three-year total stockholder return and revenue growth.
+As compared to the High-Performing, High-Growth Peer Group, while Huron's 2005 revenues were at the median, its one-year and three-year total stockholder return exceeded the median of that group.

-Based in part on the advice of The Delves Group, the Compensation Committee negotiated a compensation package for the CEO and entered into an amended and restated senior management agreement with the CEO on January 29, 2007.
+Based in part on the advice of The Delves Group, the Compensation Committee negotiated a compensation package for the CEO, and the Company entered into an amended and restated senior management agreement with the CEO on January 29, 2007.
 The CEO's amended and restated employment agreement is described in detail on page 18.

-The Delves Group has not provided consulting services to Huron's management.
+The Delves Group has not provided consulting services to Huron's management and did not provide additional services to the Compensation Committee in 2007.